mozilla-services/socorro/docs/glossary.rst

    crash annotation
        A crash annotation is a key/value pair with some bit of information.

+       Crash annotations are one of two kinds of data in a Breakpad-style crash report the other being :term:`minidumps <minidump>`.

        In a crash report, all values are strings, but they can be decoded as a variety of data types like strings, integers, floats, and JSON-encoded structures.